Throw Grampa from the Dane: Plot

-At Kronborg Castle, having become accustomed to Danish culture, Marge asks for Homer to think about moving to Denmark.
+At Kronborg Castle, having become accustomed to Danish culture, Marge asks again for Homer to think about moving to Denmark.
 As he finally begins to consider the possibility, he changes his mind at the last minute and tries to push Grampa down the stairs for his free operation.
-However, as Grampa clings to Homer's leg, he admits he did not really need an operation for something life-threatening, but to remove a heart-shaped tattoo engraved to Mona, as he feels ashamed of living without her.
+However, as Grampa clings to Homer's leg, he admits he did not really need a life-threatening operation, but instead tattoo removal on a heart-shaped tattoo dedicated to Mona, as he feels ashamed of living without her.
 As Homer and Grampa drown their sorrows from Mona's death at a Danish bar, a Danish woman approaches Homer and they proceed to share a dance together.
 A devastated Marge sees them through the window and runs off, with Homer following her.

 Following this, an understanding but angry Marge refuses to come home with Homer, wishing to stay in Denmark with the kids indefinitely.
 At the airport, Homer begins to regret leaving her in Denmark, but Grampa admits he ruined his marriage to Mona similarly with his stubbornness, advising him not to make the same mistakes he did.
 The two race back to the apartment where Homer pledges his love for her and vows to stay in Copenhagen with her.
 However, Marge admits that she is having second thoughts due to problems with space and arrangement in the apartment, and concedes to Homer that she is ready to go home.
 Homer and Bart agree to go back as well, with only Lisa wanting to stay in Denmark.
 Before leaving, the family take Grampa to a socialized tattoo parlour, where the tattoo artist refashions his Mona tattoo for free into a lemonade tattoo, giving him a new outlook in life.

+Production

+Sidse Babett Knudsen guest starred as a woman trying to seduce Homer.

 Reception

 Dennis Perkins of The A.V.
 Club gave this episode a C+, stating, "Grampa needs some expensive medical treatment, so the family heads off to a foreign country whose very different economic system allows for inexpensive health care for all.
 Yes, the Simpsons are heading to Cuba!
 No, wait, that was last season.
 Okay, well, once there, the family finds that their new surroundings offer a wealth of cultural benefits that seem almost designed to fulfill needs and dreams each member (but one) didn't even realize they had.
 Yes, the Simpsons are shipping up to Boston!
 Dammit, nope—that was season 28 as well.
 Man, it's almost like the series is out of ideas, completely."

+Tony Sokol of Den of Geek gave the episode 2.5 out of 5 stars.
+He called the episode middling with not enough jokes.
+He also stated there could have been more commentary on the American health care system.

 "Throw Grampa from the Dane" scored a 0.9 rating with a 4 share and was watched by 2.14 million people, making The Simpsons the second most watched show on Fox that night.